sha0coder/pyscemu/DOCUMENTATION.md

     # allocate a buffer on the emulated process address space.
 It returns an address.
 alloc(map_name:str, size:int) -> int

+    # allocate a buffer on the emulated process at specific space, check first to avoid collisions.
+alloc_at(map_name:str, addr:int, size:int)

+    # Link DLL library
+link_library(filepath:str) -> int {

-    # load an aditional blob to the memory layout.
+    # load an aditional blob to the memory layout, check first to avoid collisions.
 load_map(name:str, filename:str, base_addr:int)

     # write a little endian qword on memory.